 An eligible applicant must meet the following criteria:

 1.)
-Be between the ages of 8 and 16 during the Camp Onseyawa Session;
+Be between the ages of 8 and 16 as of August 1st of the Camp Onseyawa Session;

 2.)
 Have a physical, mental, emotional, or learning disability as verified by a Doctor in writing annually or when requested.